 A description of the Mouzaïa district

-The picturesque Mouzaïa district consists of 250 terraced houses built along small streets and cul-de-sacs on either side of rue de Mouzaïa, rue Miguel Hidalgo and rue du Général Brunet.
+The picturesque Mouzaïa district consists of 250 terraced houses.
+They were built along small streets and cul-de-sacs on either side of rue de Mouzaïa, rue Miguel Hidalgo and rue du Général Brunet.

 They were limited to two stories because of the unstable soil (an old gypsum quarry).
 Each terraced house usually has a small front garden which adds to the charm of the Mouzaïa district.

 Adjoining the villas is the Danube Hamlet (Hameau du Danube), off rue du Général Brunet, whose 28 cottages were built much later, between 1923 and 1924 by Albenqueet Gonnot.
-The urban planner had them organised symmetrically around an Y-shaped lane.
+The urban planner had them organised symmetrically around a Y-shaped lane.
 Today this private property is closed to the public… unless you are invited inside by a local, you won’t have access to it.

 Today these houses are much sought after by their owners who value quiet and green locations.
 I recommend you to go there and get lost in the picturesque district invaded by creeping ivy, wisteria vines, lilacs, honeysuckles and rosebushes.

 Notice the names of the lanes which are an invitation to travel: Villa d’Alsace, Villa de Lorraine, Villa de Cronstadt, Villa du Danube.
 Other bears the name of French celebrities: Villa Rimbaud, Villa Paul Verlaine, Villa Claude Monet, Villa Sadi Carnot, Villa Félix Faure, Villa Emile Loubet…

 The church of St. Francis of Assisi

 Before you leave the Mouzaïa district, just one last thing to see: the church of St. Francis of Assisi (église Saint-François d’Assise).

 How to get to the Mouzaïa district

 Did you like what you read?
-If so, please do share this article on Facebook, twitter or Pinterest!
+If so, please do share this article on Facebook, Twitter or Pinterest!

-Inspired?
-Pin it for later:
+Pin it for later!